hitbtc-com/hitbtc-api/README.md

 * It's recommended to check sequence numbers and to drop updates with non-monotonous sequence numbers.

 <a name="MarketDataSnapshotFullRefresh"/>
-### MarketDataSnapshotFullRefresh
+### MarketDataSnapshotFullRefresh message

-MarketDataSnapshotFullRefresh message contains a full snapshot of the order book.
+Summary: contains a full snapshot of the order book.

 Example message:
 ```json